Skip to content

 • Func ( Func ) –

-A Func object that represents the conditional to check if column is None.
+A Func object that represents the isnone function.
+Returns True if column value is None, otherwise False.

 Example